yarisvt/tyk-docs/tyk-docs/static/include/api-def-version.md

 * `version_data.{version-name}.override_target`: Setting this value will override the target of the API for this version, overriding the target will invalidate (and is not compatible with) Round Robin Load balancing and Service Discovery.
 * `version_data.{version-name}.use_extended_paths`: Set this value to `true` to use the new extended-paths feature.
 This will eventually become the default mode of operation.

 Extended paths allow you to control which upstream paths are to be handled in a specific way (ignored, as part of white list or black list) by both path and method.
-The extended meta-data set also allows you to provide forced reply data to override or trap inbound requests for specific versions.
+The extended metadata set also allows you to provide forced reply data to override or trap inbound requests for specific versions.
 This is very useful for mocking or slowly exposing a development API to a live upstream back end.

 Each entry in the ignored, blacklist and whitelist have the same specification.
 The path specification has the following format: